 The HTC U11 looks to continue the new U brand by slimming the device down, removing the odd second screen found on the U Ultra and letting you squeeze the device.
 That’s right – the headline feature of this phone is that you squeeze it.

 The technology is known as Edge Sense and it remains to be seen if this is well implemented into the user experience, or if it’s one gimmick too far.
-See also: Best new phones coming in 2017.
+Also read about the rumoured HTC U12.

-How much will the HTC U11 cost in the UK?
+How much does the HTC U11 cost in the UK?

 What are the HTC U11’s features and specs?